-Such high doses can increase the risk of potential and relatively common side effects that include water retention, hypoglycemia, uncomfortable sensations on the skin (often likened to a pins and needles effect), and of course, the risk for organ damage and accelerating growth of pre-existing yet undiagnosed cancers.
+Such high doses can increase the risk of potential and relatively common side effects that include water retention, hypoglycemia, carpal tunnel syndrome, uncomfortable sensations on the skin (often likened to a pins and needles effect), and of course, the risk for organ damage and accelerating growth of pre-existing yet undiagnosed cancers.

 After all, growth hormone makes things grow – including cancers.

 The popularity of synthetic human growth hormone (HGH) has grown significantly over the last 20 years, and, due to the hype and mystique surrounding it, HGH has become a high demand product in many circles.

 However, the technology required to produce HGH is both complicated and costly, creating several drawbacks in the process.